 Filing a complaint against a hospital or other health care facility (not an individual clinician)

-The Department of Public Health, Division of Health Care Quality (DHCQ)
+The Department of Public Health, Division of Health Care Safety and Quality

-The Division of Health Care Quality (DHCQ) is the state government agency that licenses health facilities in Massachusetts.
+The Division of Health Care Safety and Quality is the state government agency that licenses health facilities in Massachusetts.
 It also investigates complaints against a facility.
 Facilities include hospitals, nursing homes, rest homes, chronic renal dialysis units, home health agencies, hospices, ambulatory surgical centers, clinical laboratories, blood banks, clinics, rehabilitative services and state schools.
 DHCQ investigates all complaints of patient abuse and neglect in long-term care facilities, including nursing homes and assisted living residences.
-DHCQ does not handle complaints against individual clinicians.
+This division does not handle complaints against individual clinicians.

 Medically Induced Trauma Support Services (MITSS)